-We have examined the impact of heterogeneous bandwidths and different nodes arrival/departure patterns on the performance of PALMS-SP streaming.
+We have examined the impact of heterogenous bandwidths and different nodes arrival/departure patterns on the performance of PALMS-SP streaming.
 We also study the three metrics of interest: Delivery quality, Delivery latency and Data overheads.
-We compare the push-pull protocol performance of PALMS-SP with DONet [16] and Chainsaw [13].
+We compare the push-pull protocol performance of PALMS-SP with DONet [16] and

+Chainsaw [13].
 Both DONet and Chainsaw employ pure pull mechanism.
 DONet employs a rarest-first strategy as the block scheduling method, and select suppliers with the most surplus bandwidth and enough available time first.
 Chainsaw uses a purely random strategy to decide what blocks to request from neighbors.

-Delivery Quality: Figure 7 (a) shows the average delivery ratio for PALMS-SP in comparison to DONet and Chainsaw.
+Delivery Quality: Figure 7(a) shows the average delivery ratio for PALMS-SP in comparison to DONet and Chainsaw.
 We define delivery ratio to represent the number of packets that arrive at each node before playback deadline over the total of number of packets encoded.
 We set the streaming rate as 500kbps.
 From the result, we can observe that the performances for PALMS-SP and DONet remain almost the same when group size increases.
 This is an indication that the performance of swarming based protocols or data-driven protocols is not affected by group size.
 In other words, swarming protocols have a good scalability.
+However, Chainsaw method decreases more in comparison to PALMS-SP and DONet.
+As shown in Fig. 7(a), PALMS-SP has 20% gains compared to DONet and over 45% gains compared to Chainsaw.